 Here are some photos and links

-The Maricopas did not wear war bonnets like the Plains Indians.
+The Maricopas did not wear headdresses like the Plains Indians.

 Maricopa men twisted their long hair into hair rolls, which looked a little like dreadlocks.